Cfather/DigitSafePlanning/index.markdown

 ---
 # Front matter.
 This is where you specify a lot of page variables.
 layout: default
-title:  "SPARROWS"
+title:  "Digit Safe Planning"
-date:   2024-02-13 10:00:00 -0500
+date:   2024-04-14 21:00:00 -0500
 description: >- # Supports markdown
-  Safe Planning for Articulated Robots Using Reachability-based Obstacle Avoidance With Spheres
+  Provably-Safe, Real-time Planning & Control For Bipedal Robots Using Reachability-Based Trajectory Design
 show-description: true

 # Add page-specifi mathjax functionality.
 Manage global setting in _config.yml